Apocolyptus/ModernSoftwareDesigns/UserExperience.md

 }

 This is a horrible user experience.
 Why?
 Everything is marked out as if a beginner went through and said "Okay if this is going to work, then this needs to happen... next..
-If this is going to work.." and so on.
+If this is going to work..." and so on.
 The user experience here is a lot of lag and time for the object to interact with the end client.
 This is not good programming and somewhere along the line of communication there was a failure to either 1) understand or 2) understand.

 Why did I list understand twice?
 For the mere fact that understanding yet not understanding is not the same as understanding.
 You understand?